Tanvirkhan65/Autocad_electrical_2/README.md

                                      2.tag all (in drawing all number will be tagged automatically) wire tag mode -> sequential (by default 1/2/3 like this) line reference (take from line reference)
+                            format override ->we can change by %f,%n componnets name or components referane